PatriciaPochet/Hangman-game/README.md

 # Hangman-game
-Hangman game program in Python
+Hangman game program in Python, written in November after only 2 months of Python learning.
+Yes!
+I am quite proud of my achievement 😎

 During a dojo, our trainer proposed us to program a hangman game.
 Some functions were already written by him (see corresponding files) and we were 5 to change every 2 mn to write code and try to build a program in an hour without the possibility to speak to each other.